 Using the same skillet, cook the onions on medium heat until they are caramel colored and cooked through.
 You can dice them, or cook them in ribbons; it doesn’t matter.
 When cooked, put in a bowl and set aside.

 Place the 6 puff pastry squares on the cookie sheet that has been sprayed with non-stick spray. you can butt them up together if you need to.
 They won’t stick to each other.

 Spread a thick layer of cream cheese on each square.
 Doing so while the pastry is frozen will keep you from tearing the delicate pastry.
 Spread the cream cheese all the way to the edge of the pastry.

 Sprinkle each pastry with the caramelized onions, dividing equally.

 Sprinkle each pastry with the prepared bacon bits, dividing equally.

-Sprinkle each pastry with the Blue Cheese Crumbles, leaving about 1/4 cup leftover for after they come out of the oven.
+Sprinkle each pastry with the Goats Cheese or Feta Crumbles, leaving about 1/4 cup leftover for after they come out of the oven.

 Remove with a oven proof spatula, and place on a cutting board.
 Cut diagonally to make 4 servings from each pastry square.

 This recipe will make 24 appetizers!
 We have made it to go with tomato soup, and it is so yummy!
 Or make it to go with a summer salad for dinner…it’s delicious warm or cold, so it’s perfect to make a batch to take to that party as a finger food.